randellfarrugia/TradesAPI/Readme.md

 The console app - Trade Logger will log any trades that are created by the API.
 To view these logs simply go on the docker container and click on View Details on the trade-logger container

 ![DockerTradeLoggerLogs](https://i.ibb.co/X5fHTz9/image.png)

+In order to login to the RabbitMQ console, simply click the link from the docker container and login using username : guest, password guest

+### Note about Security

+The passwords and secrets have been commited to github in plain text in a .env file for simplicity of this project.
+In a real world scenario these would be retrieved via something along the lines of a secret manager